mulesoft-assets/template-sfdc2db-account-broadcast/README.md

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize Accounts between Salesfoce org and database.
+As a Salesforce admin I want to syncronize Accounts between Salesfoce and database.

 This Template should serve as a foundation for setting an online sync of Accounts from one SalesForce instance to database.
 Everytime there is a new Account or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the Account on the target database table.